Stochastic Direct Search Method for Blind Resource Allocation: Conclusion

 \section{Conclusion}

-We have studied feasible direct search algorithms designed for linearly-constrained zeroth-order optimization in a stochastic setting.
-We have shown that these algorithms, though being fairly simple, suffer a regret of the order of $T^{2/3}$, which is quite satisfactory when compared to other algorithms, like those inspired by bandit algorithms, or by gradient descent schemes.
-Even though continuously-armed bandit approaches seem to yield better performances when implementable, direct search algorithms have the advantage of allowing the learner to set the initial point and the inital step-size, which can be particularly intresting when the learner has a some prior knowledge on the minimizer of the objective function.
+We have studied extensions of direct search algorithms designed for linearly constrained zeroth-order optimization in the stochastic setting.
+We have shown that these algorithms, though being fairly simple, suffer a regret of the order of $T^{2/3}$, which is quite satisfactory when compared to other options with comparable implementation cost, like those inspired by finitely-armed bandit algorithms or by gradient descent schemes.
+There is still a performance gap, in terms of regret rate, when compared to some continuously-armed bandit approaches that are however computationally much more heavy, even in low-dimensional instances of the resource allocation model, such as the one considered in Section~\ref{sec:simu}.
+We do not believe that the analysis of the algorithms proposed in this paper can be refined so as to obtain the $\sqrt{T}$ regret rate.
+However, an interesting open question for future work is to know whether this bound could be achieved by other sampling allocation schemes.